GreatJakes/styled-components-themer/README.md

 // .component-class.active { background-color: yellow; }
 ```

 If you need multiple modifier classes, just make the class property an array of multiple objects.
+The name property can also be an array if you want to apply the same styles across multiple modifier classes.

 ```js
 const exampleStyle = {